 In adults, fissures may be caused by passing large, hard stools, or having diarrhea for a long time.
 Other factors may include:

 The condition affects males and females equally.
-Anal fissures are also common in women after childbirth and persons with Crohn's disease.
+Anal fissures are also common in women after childbirth and in persons with Crohn's disease.

 An anal fissure can be seen as a crack in the anal skin when the area is stretched slightly.
 The fissure is almost always in the middle.
 Anal fissures may cause painful bowel movements and bleeding.
 There may be blood on the outside of the stool or on the toilet paper (or baby wipes) after a bowel movement.